What is Money Claims Online (MCOL)?

 Letter Before Action (LBA)

-A Letter Before Action is a formal written demand sent to a debtor before taking them to court, required under UK pre-action protocols.
+A Letter Before Action is a formal written demand sent to a debtor before taking them to court, following the pre-action process that applies to the claim.

 Pre-Action Protocol